 Macrocalcifications are very common, and doctors usually consider them to be benign.
 As a result, people with macrocalcifications in the breast usually require no follow-up testing.

 Microcalcifications appear as tiny white specks or grains.
 Many cases of microcalcifications are benign.
-However, if they have certain characteristics, they may indicate breast cancer.
+However, if they have certain characteristics, they may indicate an underlying cancerous process.

 Doctors usually regard microcalcifications as suspicious and in need of further investigation if they have the following characteristics: